-Graphene is a one-atom-thick sheet of carbon atoms in a honeycomb crystal lattice (hexagons), and is the building-block of Graphite.
+Graphene is a one-atom-thick sheet of carbon atoms in a honeycomb crystal lattice (hexagons), and is the single building-block of graphite.
 Graphene is exciting researchers and businesses around the world - as it's strong and thin and possesses very interesting properties.
-Graphene has a lot of possible applications in the fields of electricity, conductivity, energy generation, batteries, sensors and more.
+Among others, it is the strongest material in the world, while being lightweight and with extraordinary electrical, thermal and optical properties.
+Graphene has a lot of possible applications in various fields like batteries, sensors, solar panels, electronics and more.

-There are dozens of small companies that are already producing graphene (and graphene-based materials).
-While production volume is small and prices are still high, we already begin to see some commercial applications that use these materials.
+There are dozens of companies that produce graphene (and graphene-based materials).
+While production volume is relatively small and prices are still high, we already begin to see some commercial applications that use these materials.
 Hopefully in coming years production volume will increase and prices will drop which will enable more and more products to use graphene based materials.

 Commercial products that use graphene

-As we said, while graphene is a relatively new material, applications are starting to appear.
+Graphene-enhanced applications and products are starting to appear.
 The first product to use graphene, as far as we know, is the Siren Technology security smart packaging, which uses Vorbeck Materials's graphene based Ink.

 Some companies have announced some graphene based products, we're not sure if these are real yet.
 Shanghai's Powerbooster Technology claim to have developed a graphene-based flexible touch-panels for mobile devices.
 They say they are already producing millions of such panels a month, shipping them to mid-sized Chinese smartphone makers.
 This isn't confirmed yet though.